Open a Private Exempt Limited Liability Company in Singapore

 The general incorporation steps, starting with choosing a valid company name as well as preparing the company’s Articles of Association is the same for the EPC, the public company and the private limited company in Singapore.
 The time needed to open this type of company is usually one or two days.

-Our agents who specialize in company formation in Singapore can help investors open this particular business form and understand the complete tax exemptions the EPC is subject to.
+Our agents who specialize in setting up a company in Singapore can help investors open this particular business form and understand the complete tax exemptions the EPC is subject to.

 According to the Singapore Department of Statistics, foreign direct investment in Singapore had a value of 1,567,974 million SGD, a 15.7% year-on-year increase compared to 2016.
 As far as the corporate sector is concerned, the data is as follows: